-Buffalo Trail is a 6.2 mile moderately trafficked loop trail located near Indiahoma, OK that features a lake and is good for all skill levels.
+Bison Trail is a 6.2 mile moderately trafficked loop trail located near Indiahoma, Oklahoma that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Part of the Wichita Mountains Wildlife Refuge, this trail offers a relatively easy walk over rugged terrain past several lakes and rivers.
 Beautiful views and no significant elevation gain.
 Spots of the Bison Trail may be difficult to follow, especially near the gorge.
 Overall nice trail.